Tharneshtharun69/Personal-Portfolio/README.md

 An Enhanced Speech Emotion Recognition System using RNN compared with CNN.

 # CERTIFICATIONS
-In Certifications section, you will be able to find the certifications that I have done with GREAT LEARNING,HACKERRANK,CODE CHEF,SCALER in Python, Java, HTML, CSS, JavaScript, SQL.
+In Certifications section, you will be able to find the certifications that I have done with GREAT LEARNING,HACKERRANK,CODE CHEF,SCALER,Udemy in Python, Java, HTML, CSS, JavaScript, SQL.

 # 🌐CONTACT
 In Contact section, you will be able to find a contact form through which you can contact me and a link to contact me via email ✉,and a link to contact me via call 📞